elopio/docs/source/includes/_reporting.md

 There are a few important things to note about the Forking process:

 First, there is no time limit on migrating tokens from the Parent Universe to a Child Universe.
 Tokens may be migrated after the Forking Period; they simply will not count towards the determination of the Winning Universe.
-To encourage greater participation during the Forking Period, all token holders who migrate their REP during the Forking Period will receive 5% additional REP in the Child Universe to which they migrated.
+To encourage greater participation during the Forking Period, all token holders who migrate their REP within 60 days of the start of a Fork will receive 5% additional REP in the Child Universe to which they migrated.
 This reward is paid for via currency inflation.

 Second, [Reporters](#reporter) that have Staked REP on one of the Forking Market’s Outcomes cannot change their position during a Fork.
 That is, REP that was Staked on an Outcome in the Parent Universe can be migrated only to the Child Universe that corresponds to that Outcome.
 For example, if a Reporter helped fulfill a successful Dispute Bond in favor of Outcome A during some previous Dispute Round, then the REP they have Staked on Outcome A can only be migrated to Universe A during a Fork.